The low-rank hypothesis of complex systems: SVD in the study of complex systems

-where $X$ is a zero mean random matrix and $\langle A \rangle$ is the (deterministic) expected weight matrix.
-Typically, $\langle A \rangle$ depends upon a low-rank matrix $L$:
+where $R$ is a zero mean random matrix and $\langle W \rangle$ is the (deterministic) expected weight matrix.
+Typically, $\langle W \rangle$ depends upon a low-rank matrix $L$:

 where $\Phi$ a matrix-valued function of a matrix variable.
 In all the cases studied below, the $(i,j)$ element $\Phi(L)$ is equal to $\phi(L_{ij})$, with $\phi$ being a real scalar function of a real variable.
-In the next example, we give some precision about the random graphs of Table~\ref{tab:random_graphs} in the Methods.
+To expose the low-rank formulation of $\langle W \rangle$, recall that there always exists a rank factorization